-For every good ponytail, there is a good ponytail holder keeping it all together.
-Ponytails are the most universal hairstyle and they look great on all hair lengths.
-From tiny pigtails on short hair to long length high ponytails–different hair calls for different ponytail holders.
-Read on to learn more about what ponytail holders are right for your hair.
+For every good ponytail, there’s a good ponytail holder that’s keeping it all together.
+Ponytails are, after all, one of the most universal hairstyles and they look great on all hair lengths.
+From tiny pigtails on short hair to longer, higher, more intricate ponytails, different hairstyles and hair types call for different ponytail holders.
+Read on to learn more about which ones are best for your hair:

 Ponytail Holders for Every Hair Type

 Your best bet for having short hair stay in a ponytail is to choose a clear elastic ponytail holder.
 You know the kind from the ’90s when it was a faux pas to have a visible hair tie?
 Those.
 For short hair you may not be able to get all of your hair in one ponytail, so try out two like in our hidden ponytail tutorial.
-You can also use a ponytail holder on natural hair where it works to neatly pull your hair back.
+You can also use a ponytail holder on natural hair for a neat pulled-back style, as above.

-The standard ponytail holder, you probably already have 100 of will work best for your medium length hair.
+The standard ponytail holder that you probably already have a hundred of will work best for your medium length hair.
 We love the latest hair trend from NYFW with double ponytails.
 Cause, really, why just have one ponytail!
 We really love the cotton ties that are snag-free.
 The other kind (with metal connectors) can easily get caught in your hair and lead to messy knots that can cause it to break and get damaged.
 Medium length hair gives you just enough hair to work with, so try out some fun styles like a ‘50s inspired ponytail.

 3. Ponytail holders on fine hair.